Volume

 If you click somewhere else on this histogram, and the current windowing function extends beyond the range of the data, it will be automatically limited to the actual data range.

-Cropping the data used in volume rendering
+Cropping data and using objects in volume rendering

 There is often data surrounding a volume rendering which gets in the way of something else you want to visualise.
 Equally, sometimes it is useful to see something in the middle of the volume which is obscured.
-There are two different ways to crop (i.e. remove) data from the volume rendering.
+There are several different ways to crop (i.e. remove) data from the volume rendering.

 Simple cropping by limiting the data in each of the x, y (within the images) or z (between the images) directions is achieved by dragging each of the two sliders after the corresponding labels.
 The first is the minimum and the second the maximum value to display, relative to the original extent of the data.
 These sliders are never allowed to cross each other.
 The 'to reslice' checkbox also allows you to crop the volume rendering to the current positon of the reslice plane.
 Which side of the reslice to show data is determined by the orientation of the reslice: if you want to change this, just click any of the 'Rotate' buttons twice to flip the reslice.